Privacy Policy

 Account Information

 When you create an account on Inlay we collect your name, email address, password, and optional profile picture.
 Inlay may also collect your phone number if you enter it in your Account Settings.
-Teachers using Inlay may add a family member's email or phone number to facilitate communication about a student.

 Users can make changes to their profile and other account details in Account Settings.

-• Classroom membership and attendance data
+• Classroom names and organization

 Communications